 If you’ve been following this website for a while you probably have come to realize that I’m the most interested in triathlete sports.
 This means running, swimming and cycling.
 However, I also do a lot of cross-training at the gym as I like to keep my strength up in all areas of fitness which I think encompasses the ultimate primate values.

-What I’ve reviewed here are what I believe are the best workout shoes for men when heading to the gym to pump some weights.
-If you have any of your own suggestions and any you think are better, why not let me know in the comments box at the bottom.
+What I’ve reviewed here are what I believe are the best workout shoes for men when heading to the gym to pump some weights and to do some form of cross-training.
+However the purposes of the below shoes are to be at the gym.

 Best Workout Shoes For Men Compared and Reviewed